sashkoristov/bachelor-theses/README.md

 Students can apply anytime, but the following tentative timeline is preferred

-* Tentative application by students: October - November 2024
+* Tentative application by students: May - September 2025
-* Tentative start with the thesis:  November 2024
+* Tentative start with the thesis: June - October 2025
-* Tentative finish March - June 2025
+* Tentative finish January - February 2026

 ## Tentative agenda

 We will define several milestones for the project and ideally bi-weekly meetings for project status.

 ## General milestones for a successful bachelor thesis